sedonett/vectorsploit/readme.md

 - 3 variants of vectorsploit source (all of them skidded from various sources, fuck wannabe exploit developers.)
 - (archives may be stripped)

-and this wraps up into a single thing: never trust software made by developers that are proven to be incompetent.
+"and this wraps up into a single thing: never trust software made by developers that are proven to be incompetent." - byteless